JoururiChan/pcthmon/FEATURES.md

 * Leppa Berry (formerly MysteryBerry) restores 10 PP, not 5.
 * Sitrus Berry (formerly Gold Berry) restores 25% of max HP, not 30 HP.
 * Paralyze and Freeze animations play each turn.
-* Rock-type Tohomon get Sp.Def boosted by 50% in a sandstorm.
+* Rock-type Pokémon get Sp.Def boosted by 50% in a sandstorm.
-* Wild Tohomon have more common held items (50% chance for a common one and 5% for a rare one).
-Giving an Amulet Coin to your lead Tohomon increases this to 60% and 10%.
+* Wild Pokémon have more common held items (50% chance for a common one and 5% for a rare one).
+Giving an Amulet Coin to your lead Pokémon increases this to 60% and 10%.

 ## Overworld Mechanics